Thursday, May 6, 2021

 In the preaching of John the Baptist we come to the words "repent" and "repentance," and here, as well as elsewhere, we may at length consider the whole Bible doctrine of repentance.
 We will find that great prominence is given in the Bible to the duty of repentance.
 It is a staple of preaching and teaching in both Testaments.
 Among the noted Old Testament preachers of repentance may be named Enoch, Noah, Moses, Samuel, Elijah, Isaiah, Jeremiah, Daniel, Hosea, Jonah, and Malachi.
 The more noted of the New Testament preachers of this doctrine are John the Baptist, our Lord himself, Peter, Paul, and John, the apostle.
 The universality of the obligation to repent was announced by Paul at Athens in these words: "God now commandeth all men everywhere to repent" (Acts 17:30).
 Of the necessity of repentance, our Lord himself declares, "Except ye repent, ye shall all likewise perish" (Luke 13:3).

-It may be observed that all of God's commandments are not of equal importance.
+It may be [and indeed should be] observed that all of God's commandments are not of equal importance.
 Our Lord himself mentions one as the "first great commandment."
 A mistake in obedience to some of these commandments is not necessarily fatal.
 For example, a penitent believer may make a mistake about baptism.
 He may honestly intend to be baptized, and yet, through a false education, he may not have obeyed the commandment of God as to the act and design and administrator of this ordinance.
 This mistake is not fatal, because God has not made baptism essential to salvation, but salvation essential to baptism.
 But we cannot make a mistake as to repentance with like impunity.

 No matter how much one may desire to repent, nor how often he may resolve to repent, unless he actually repents he is lost, because God has made repentance a prerequisite to eternal life.